ezsystems/LegacyBridge/INSTALL.md

 # Installing the eZ Platform legacy bridge

 Unlike eZ Publish 5.x, eZ Platform does not include the Legacy stack by default.

-Even though it is not officially supported, eZ Publish Legacy can easily be installed on top of Platform using Composer.
+Even though it is not recommended for use on new installs, eZ Publish Legacy can easily be installed on top of Platform using Composer to provide a more up-to-date platform to migrate your code to eZ Platform with.

 ### Missing legacy extensions